autosapien/CarND-Behavioral-Cloning-P3/README.md

 * Color manipulation could also be employed on the images to train it better for roads with different colors
 * Apply perspective transforms to the images would greatly help
 * Areas where the model fails (say in a new environment) due to shadows, tight curves, slopes etc, road color etc. we could train it specifically to handle those cases by using either augment.py to isolate failure features or by applying a high probability to failure features our training generator function `generator_train()`

+### Future Work

+* Add the normalization as a lamba layer in the model
+* Add the Cropping2D layer to select region of interest to the model
+* Examine if ImageDataGenerator can be subclassed and used or with flow() / flow_from_directory() for regression problems
+* Add perspective transforms, horizontal and vertical shifting, shadows, blurring, color transforms etc to use this training data to learn to drive on a new course